Presbyterian Church in Ireland: History

 Presbyterianism in Ireland dates from the time of the Plantation of Ulster in 1610.
 During the reign of James VI of Scotland, a large number of Scottish Presbyterians emigrated to Ireland, chiefly to Ulster.
 The first move away from the Church of Scotland, of which the Presbyterians in Ireland were part, saw the creation of the first presbytery in Ulster in 1642 by chaplains of a Scottish Covenanter army which had arrived to protect the mostly Protestant British (Scottish and English) settlers in Ulster and to crush the Irish Rebellion of 1641 threatening these settlers.
-It succeeded in protecting the settlers but failed abysmally to crush the rebellion.
-Under the more secure protection of Cromwell congregations multiplied and new presbyteries were formed.
-However, after the Restoration, nonconforming ministers were removed from parishes of the Established Church, but no matter the opinions of the king on religion, the Irish administration could not afford to alienate such a substantial Protestant population and Presbyterianism was allowed to continue in the country, with the stipends of ministers paid through the regium donum – literally 'the King's gift'.
+It succeeded in protecting the settlers but failed to crush the rebellion.
+Under the more secure protection of Oliver Cromwell, congregations multiplied and new presbyteries were formed.
+However, after the Restoration, nonconforming ministers were removed from parishes of the Established Church, but despite the opinions of the king on religion, the Irish administration could not afford to alienate such a substantial Protestant population and Presbyterianism was allowed to continue in the country, with the stipends of ministers paid through the regium donum – literally 'the King's gift'.

 William III rewarded Presbyterian support against James II (James VII of Scotland) with an increase in the regium donum.
 From the 1690s, Presbyterian congregations, now organised in the Synod of Ulster, enjoyed practical freedom of religion, confirmed by the Toleration Act 1719.
 However, their members remained very conscious both of continuing legal disabilities under the penal laws and of economic hardship as many were tenant farmers and objected to the payment of tithes to support the Church of Ireland.
 Throughout the eighteenth century, many Presbyterians were involved in movements for reform which, carried by enthusiasm for the American and French revolutions, culminated with their prominent involvement in the United Irishmen.
 Among the ordained ministers publicly associated with the republican society were Thomas Ledlie Birch, William Steel Dickson, William Porter, William Sinclair and David Bailie Warden.